Mr-Farty/devbridge-workshop-team-green/README.md

 If the test fails, "fancy" notifications are off.

 # IMPORTANT!
 You should fill in the Missing Data in these fields below.
-Also you should have an empty cart on your account for this test to work:
+Also you should have an empty cart and empty order history on your account for this test to work:

 ##### var username = ""; //USERNAME HERE